jjmedinaariza/modelling_book/docs/05-inference.md

 For this and similar problems we need to apply statistical inference: a set of tools that allows us to draw inferences from sample data.
 In this session we will cover a set of important concepts that constitute the basis for statistical inference.
 In particular, we will approach this topic from the **frequentist** tradition.

 It is important you understand this is not the only way of doing data analysis.
 There is an alternative approach, **bayesian statistics**, which is very important and increasingly popular.
 Unfortunately, we do not have the time this semester to also cover Bayesian statistics.
 Typically, you would learn about this approach in more advanced courses.

 Unlike in previous and future sessions, the focus today will be less applied and a bit more theoretical.
 However, it is important you pay attention since understanding the foundations of statistical inference is essential for a proper understanding of everything else we will discuss in this course.
-The code we cover *in the first few sections* this week won't be as instrumental for your assignment, so don't worry too much about fully trying to understand it.
+The code we cover *in the first few sections* this week is much trickier but won't be instrumental for your assignment, so don't worry too much  if you don't fully understand it.

 ## Generating random data

 For the purpose of today's session we are going to generate some fictitious data.
 We use real data in all other sessions but it is convenient for this session to have some randomly generated fake data (actually technically speaking pseudo-random data)[^1].

-So that all of us gets the same results (otherwise there would be random differences!), we need to use the `set.seed()`.
+So that all of us gets the same results (otherwise there would be random differences!), we need to use the `set.seed()` function.
 Basically your numbers are pseudo random because they're calculated by a number generating algorithm, and setting the *seed* gives it a number to "grow"" these pseudo random numbers out of.
 If you start with the same seed, you get the same set of random numbers.

 So to guarantee that all of us get the same randomly generated numbers, set your seed to 100: